 Eye Disease and Management

-The macula is a small but essential part of the retina, responsible for detailed central vision.
-Macular degeneration causes irreversible damage to the macula, resulting in blur and distortion.
-It is associated most often with increased age, smoking, family history, extensive UV exposure and obesity.
-Early detection and prompt intervention is key to treating this ocular disease.
+The macula, a small but essential part of the retina, is responsible for detailed central vision.
+When macular degeneration occurs, it causes irreversible damage, leading to blurriness and distortion.
+This condition is linked to aging, smoking, family history, extensive UV exposure, and obesity.
+Detecting it early and intervening promptly is essential to managing this disease effectively.

 DIABETIC EYE DISEASE

-- Diabetic Retinopathy – High blood sugar levels can damage the blood vessels in the retina.
-These damaged blood vessels will leak blood into the retina, causing blurred vision.
+- Diabetic Retinopathy: High blood sugar levels damage the blood vessels in the retina, leading to leakage and blurred vision.

-- Diabetic Macular Edema – When diabetic retinopathy is left untreated, it causes fluid to leak into the macula.
-The macula will swell and cause blurred, distorted central vision.
+- Diabetic Macular Edema: When diabetic retinopathy progresses untreated, fluid may leak into the macula, causing swelling, blurring, and distortion of central vision.

 We can accommodate your busy schedule and we do direct billing!